-In order to begin to predict possible locations of Paleo deposits, landform modeling and assessments of land use patterns must be developed and tested.
+To begin to predict possible locations of Paleo deposits, landform modeling and assessments of land use patterns must be developed and tested.
 How different were Paleo settlement practices in the early Holocene boreal environs compared to those of mid- and late Holocene Archaic peoples in the prairie-forest ecotone?